image-charts/documentation/docs/enterprise.md

 You will need to sign the url using `HMAC-SHA256` hash algorithm.
 Before hashing the URL add your account id inside it using the `&icac=YOUR_ACCOUNT_ID` parameter, then hash it and at the resulting hash in the `&ichm=GENERATED_HASH` query parameter.

-!!! tip "Prefer to not encode query parameters before computing the signature"
+!!! tip "(easy) Prefer to not encode query parameters before computing the signature"
     In order to be easier to handle, **Image-Charts checks the signature for both encoded and decoded query params**.
 You do not need to worry about generating a string of the whole query with the right URL-safe characters anymore, if the basic query string check does not work, Image-Charts will also try to decode every query parameter pairs and then check the resulting query string against your signature (`ichm`).

     It means you don't have to worry about URL-encoding algorithm and you can generate the signature key based on an unencoded URL-unsafe query string and it will work.

     **Generating a signature based on unencoded URL parameters is the recommended way** as it's much more robust and abstract away the encoding the transportation uses (e.g. webmail proxies, web-browsers, enterprise proxies).

+!!! tip "(advanced) What if I want to use special characters like `%` or `&` in my title, labels, legends... ?"
+    If you want to use special characters like `%` or `&` in chart title, labels, legends...
+You will need to update our code examples below to encode every query parameter values before signing the query string.
+Image Charts API will detect that the signature (`ichm`) was computed against the already encoded querystring and will work as expected.

 Note that Image-Chart supports `ichm` parameter both at the end of the query string (e.g. `https://image-charts.com/chart?{QUERY_STRING}&ichm=GENERATED_HASH`) and at the beginning (e.g `https://image-charts.com/chart?ichm=GENERATED_HASH&{QUERY_STRING}`).